-Day 7: Monday 25 September, Conques - Montal - Saint-Jean-Lespinasse
+Day 7: Monday 30 September, Conques - Montal - Saint-Jean-Lespinasse

-- Benedictine Abbey of Sainte-Foy, Conques

-- Abbey Museum, Conques
+- Benedictine Abbey of Sainte-Foy, Conques - Abbey Museum and its Treasury, Conques

-- Château de Montal
+• Château de Montal

-Conques owes its fame to the Benedictine Abbey of Sainte-Foy (1031-1090).
+Conques owes its fame to the Benedictine Abbey of Sainte-Foy, built in the mid-11th century.
 It has a fine east-end with radiating chapels, a narrow, high nave with galleries, and a well-preserved coloured portal depicting the Last Judgement in vividly descriptive detail.
-The abbey was first founded in 866 in a lonely, thickly wooded region of the Dordogne.
-It became an important station on the medieval pilgrim route to Santiago de Compostela from Le Puy because of the extraordinary popularity of the saint, martyred in 330 AD, whose relics were brought here in five centuries later.
+The abbey was first founded in 866 in a lonely, thickly wooded region of the Massif Central.
+It became an important station on the medieval pilgrim route to Santiago de Compostela from Le Puy because of the extraordinary popularity of the saint, martyred in 330 AD, whose relics were brought here five centuries later.
 The adolescent girl Sainte Foy, like Saint George, was of obscure origins, but later became so popular that monuments to her were founded throughout Britain, continental Europe and the Near East.
 Her strange reliquary, fashioned in the form of an enthroned monarch, is the only surviving example of a form popular in the 11th century.
 It is housed in Conques' Abbey Museum, which holds one of Europe's best-preserved collections of medieval pilgrim art.